REI

 Recreational Equipment, Inc., doing business as REI, is an American retail and outdoor recreation services corporation.
 It was formerly governed, and continues to brand itself, as a consumers' co-operative.
-REI sells camping gear, hiking, climbing, cycling, water, running, fitness, snow, travel equipment, and men, women and kids clothing.
+REI sells camping gear, hiking, climbing, cycling, water, running, fitness, snow, travel equipment, and men's, women's, and children's clothing.
 Unlike other outdoor sports stores, it does not sell hunting or fishing equipment.

-REI operates 181 retail stores in 41 states.
-It also receives orders via mail-order catalogs and the internet.
+REI operates 194 retail stores in 44 states.
+It also receives orders online.

 History

-Lloyd (1902–2000) and Mary (Gaiser) Anderson (1909–2017) founded REI in Seattle, Washington in 1938.
+Lloyd (1902–2000) and Mary (Gaiser) Anderson (1909–2017) founded REI in Seattle, Washington, in 1938.
 The Andersons had imported an Akadem Pickel ice axe from Austria, for themselves, as part of The Mountaineers Basic Climbing Course; from there, the two decided to set up a co-operative to help other outdoor enthusiasts in the club acquire good-quality climbing gear at reasonable prices.
 On June 23, 1938, with the aid of Seattle attorney Ed Rombauer, five Mountaineers met at Rombauer's office, and each paid one dollar to join the Recreational Equipment Cooperative.